adarshbalu/reboot_kerala/README.md

 ### Objective
 ***
 #### A system to implement internship and placement assistance platform.
-##### Students have the provision to add their personal,academic and additional course details.
+##### Students have the provision to add their personal, academic and additional course details.
 ##### Companies can list the skill sets they are looking for, assessment criteria they follow, provide internship and placement opportunities.
 ##### Companies can select single or multiple colleges for evaluation at a time.